sarahmwiser/react-app-design/week1/create-react-app/readme.md

 #### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+ - Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+> The page will reload when you make changes.
+Look in the browser console for errors or linting warnings.
-You may also see any lint errors in the console.